arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Tutorials/CloverLeaf/README.md

  step:     87      0.1000E+03      0.2800E+02      0.2800E+00      0.1718E+00      0.4296E+02      0.3861E-01      0.4300E+02
 ```

-Here we are looking for a Kenetic Energy value of 0.0386j.
+Here we are looking for a Kinetic Energy value of 0.0386j.

 ### Off-Node Scaling Study